SohailMohanty4/workshop1/Project3.md

 Quetzaltenango has numerous hospitals and numerous pharmacies, for its 1800000 constituents.
 Indicating that the healthcare system in Quetzaltenango is adequate and well- planned.

+Healthcare, road networks, and urban areas of Colomba
 ![](combined.png)